AlvinChin1608/airflow-pipelines-portfolio/README.md

 | 2025-03-20 12:00:00  | Singapore  | SG  | 06:45:00  | 18:45:00  | 30.5  | 33.1  | 1012  | 78%  |

 ## Future Enhancements
-- Pull the file from S3 bucket and push it into a database for historical analysis.
+- Retrieve the file from the S3 bucket and load it into a database for historical analysis.
 - Automate email alerts for extreme weather conditions.